North–South divide in Taiwan: Political alignment

 Traditionally, southwestern voters have favored Pan-Green parties such as the Democratic Progressive Party (DPP), while northern voters prefer Pan-Blue parties such as the Kuomintang (KMT).
-"Most outlets in Taiwan are either aligning themselves with the pan-Green camp that traditionally supports Taiwan's independence or the pan-Blue camp that traditionally advocates Taiwan's unification with China", said a Swedish reporter in Taipei.

 The data of historical elections show a divide between urban versus rural voters, and northern versus southern Taiwanese.
 For instance, voters from municipalities in northern Taiwan were more inclined to support same-sex marriage legalization.
 Among the top ten cities in favor of same-sex marriage were the far northern cities of Taipei, New Taipei, Hsinchu, and Keelung.

 Landform

 Northern Taiwan accounts for just about 20% of the total area of Taiwan but hosts virtually half of Taiwanese population, implying Taiwanese people are disproportionately concentrated in northern Taiwan, leading to problems of overpopulation and slow growth of regions other than northern Taiwan.

 An article published in a demographic and land economics journal by National Chengchi University suggested that the reasons for the high housing prices in the northern region are mainly due to the government's long-standing economic policy of favoring the north over the south, the high concentration of population in metropolitan areas, and the scarcity of major construction projects providing employment opportunities in the south.
 The article argues that this has led people to pursue real estate in an area of land with limited supply due to geographic reasons, as there is more mountain, high land, and Table (landform) than plain in the northern part of Taiwan.